105ron/blogger_jumpstart/README.md

 ## A Rail's blog tutorial from [jumpstartlab](http://jumpstartlab.com/)

 A project created from the [jumpstartlab's Blogger 2]( http://tutorials.jumpstartlab.com/projects/blogger.html) tutorial.
-This is an introduction to Rail's conventions and an introduction to the basics of Models, Views and Controllers (MVC).
+This is an introduction to Rail's conventions and to the basics of Models, Views and Controllers (MVC) that is the cornerstone of Rail's architecture.

 This is part of [TheOdinProject](http://www.theodinproject.com) introduction to Rail's in the Web Development 101 track.
 See [here](http://www.theodinproject.com/courses/web-development-101/lessons/ruby-on-rails) for more information.